Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Barron-vector spaces

 Then it follows that

 From this we see from the Minkowski inequality and \autoref{eq:barron_norm} that

 Using the properties of the infimum, we get

-In order to finally prove the triangle inequality we use the concavity of function $s \to f(s) = s^{1/p}$. \end{enumerate} \end{proof} However, a Barron energy might not satisfy that if $\norms{\x}_{\mathcal{B}_p} = 0$ that then $\x=0$.
+In order to finally prove the triangle inequality we use the concavity of function $s \to f(s) = s^{1/p}$. \end{enumerate} \end{proof} However, a Barron-energy might not satisfy that if $\norms{\x}_{\mathcal{B}_p} = 0$ that then $\x=0$.
 Therefore the norm properties are not proven, as shown in \cite{EMaWu22} the terminologies 'space' and 'norm' are used in a loose way.

 \begin{remark} In \autoref{ch:nn}, we introduced an energy \autoref{eq:norm} for Tauber-Wiener functions. compared to neural networks the situation is simpler because the approximation does not use the scaling terms $\vw_j^\noc$.
 We defined two different energies, the $\mathcal{L}^1$-norm (\autoref{eq:normve}) and the $\mathcal{B}^p$-energy (\autoref{eq:barron_norm_TW2}), which did not require the restriction $\sigma(0) = 0$.
 Therefore, more activation functions from \autoref{ss:act} can be included.
 Some of them have been discussed in the context of regularization in \cite{LiLuMatPer24}.